Doug Powell (musician, apologist): Novels

 The Well of the Soul, an archaeological thriller, was published by White Fire Publishing on October 15, 2021.
 The novel is the first in a series featuring Ancient Near East scholar Graham Eliot.
 The opening scene was inspired by a presentation Powell attended where the cartonnage structure of a mummy mask was deconstructed to recover fragments from ancient manuscripts.
 The mask used in the presentation appears on the cover.
 From that event, the plot for a treasure hunt developed, a story that takes Graham Eliot around archaeological sites in Jerusalem and eventually beneath the Temple Mount.

 Among the Ashes, the second in the series, was published on April 15, 2022.
 The plot centers around Graham Eliot's secret entry to Saudi Arabia in search of the true location of Mount Sinai.

+The Place of Descent followed in October 2022.
+The story follows Graham Eliot's exploration of Mount Ararat, and the discovery that there is another mountain with a much stronger tradition for being the landing place of Noah's Ark.

+The Invisible Thread, released in April 2023, hinges on a secret comparison of the Sudarium of Oviedo with the Shroud of Turin.
+The book also incorporates Powell's interest magic into the story.

 Graphic Design

 Powell received a BFA in Graphic Design in 1987 from the University of Oklahoma.
 In addition to corporate work, he has designed CDs for himself, Swag, Todd Rundgren, Pal Shazar, Pat Buchanan, Not Lame Recordings, and others.
 He has also designed books for B&H and Apologia.
 His experience with computer animation led to programming CD-ROMs, for which Powell won an ADDY in 1997.
 It then led to website development, Flash programming, and app development.
 In 1998 Todd Rundgren hired Powell as Creative Director of PatroNet, Rundgren's online subscription service.
 One of their corroborations, a Flash video for Rundgren's song Yer Fast, was featured in the book Flash Frames.
 Powell also created the animated backdrop for the song Flamingo for Rundgren's performance of A Wizard, A True Star.